Skip to Content

 Our son has invested money into his fishing poles and tackle.
 He is very proud of what he has and wants to keep it nice.
 Keep your RV nice with roasting fork covers.

-We came up with this DIY Fishing Pole Cover for him.
-Yes, with the bright noodle they look like lightsabers!
+We created this DIY Fishing Pole Cover for him.
+Yes, with the bright noodles, they look like lightsabers!

 If I fished with more consistency, I would probably get better.

-I did buy a fishing license this year so maybe I will get better.
+I bought a fishing license this year, so maybe I will get better.

-Our son on the other hand really enjoys fishing in always seems to catch something.
-He is a catch and release type of guy, so he is never worried about the size of the fish that he snags.
+On the other hand, our son enjoys fishing and always seems to catch something.
+He is a catch-and-release type of guy, so he is never worried about the size of the fish that he snags.

-What he is concerned about is keeping his fishing poles nice and stopping others from messing with his fishing gear.
+He is concerned about keeping his fishing poles nice and stopping others from messing with his fishing gear.

 When he joins us on camping trips, he spends a lot of time fishing.
-Keep your drinks cool longer when you are fishing with this homemade cooler cover.
+This homemade cooler cover keeps your drinks cool longer while you are fishing.

-He will bring a few poles with him but there is not a lot of room in our car.
+He will bring a few poles with him, but there is not much room in our car.
 His poles are kept at the foot of the backseat passengers.

-We do not want either of the kids to get poked from the hook so we made these covers.
-This cover would also protect a homemade fishing pole.
+We did not want either of the kids to get poked by the hook, so we made these covers.
+These covers would also protect a homemade fishing pole.

 DIY Fishing Pole Cover

-It takes just a few minutes to complete this simple project.
-It is a very inexpensive solution to keeping your fishing poles safe because pool noodles are so cheap.
+This simple project takes just a few minutes to complete.
+Because pool noodles are so cheap, it is a very inexpensive solution to keeping your fishing poles safe.

-This project is not safe for little hands, but it does result in keep kids from getting poked with a fishing hook.
+This project is not safe for little hands, but it does prevent kids from getting poked with a fishing hook.

-Just slip off the fishing pole cover when you get out to your fishing spot.
+Just slip off the fishing pole cover when you leave your fishing spot.

 Fishing Lure Case

-Even though I did not catch anything other than a plastic bag, I hope to get out and fish with my son again soon.
+Even though I did not catch anything besides a plastic bag, I hope to get out and fish with my son again soon.

 Fishing Pole Cover